AdaCore/spark2014/docs/lrm/source/program-structure-and-compilation-issues.rst

 abstract view of a variable are where the use of a state abstraction would be allowed (for example, in a Global ``aspect_specification``).

-.. centered:: **Syntax**

-There is no additional syntax associated with limited package views in |SPARK|.

 .. centered:: **Legality Rules**

+.. _tu-context_clauses_with_clauses-02:

-#.
-A name denoting the abstract view of a variable shall occur only:
+2. A name denoting the abstract view of a variable shall occur only:

    * as a ``global_item`` in a Global or Refined_Global aspect specification; or